Remember, it is your purchases here (both small & large) that keeps these world class information articles free.

 Here are some Basics about Aquarium Sponge Filtration:

-Simply put, a Sponge Filter uses a water pump to pull or push water through the pores in the sponge or an air pump to create a suction that does similar.
+Simply put, a sponge filter uses a water pump to pull, or push, water through the pores in the sponge or an air pump to create a suction that does similar.

-This is where many of the cheap knock offs or even name brand sponge filters such as the Lees Sponge filter do not perform as well.
-These utilize too fine and dense a foam material resulting in poor flow, clogging, and far less than desirable biological function.
+The type of sponge material can affect both mechanical and biological filtration.
+This is where many of the cheap knock offs, or even name brand sponge filters such as the Lees sponge filter, do not perform as well.
+Not all sponge materials are created equal!
+These utilize pores that are too fine and are made with a foam material that is too dense resulting in poor flow, clogging, and a far less than desirable biological function.